-Elissa Jelalian, PhD, (Director) provides oversight over the RFP.
+Elissa Jelalian, PhD, (Director) and Jennifer Freeman, PhD, (Associate Director) provides oversight over the RFP.

 Learn more about the fellowships being offered in our Research Fellowship Program (RFP).

 The RFP provides advanced research experiences and promotes the development of independent investigators.
 Areas of emphasis include: adult, child, health psychology/behavioral medicine, and neuropsychology.
 RFP fellowships are funded through faculty research grants and/or through an existing NIH-Funded T32 fellowship (i.e., Child Mental Health Research, Cardiovascular Behavioral Medicine Research, Adolescent/Young Adult Biobehavioral HIV Research, Suicide Research or Childhood Stress, Trauma, and Resilience Research).